 Tips on getting the most out of white noise:

 There are so many different options of white noise to try, from rain and nature noises to static or the sound of hairdryers, so get experimenting and see what works.
 Search on YouTube to find what types of noises you find relaxing, and try these on your baby.

 Once you’ve discovered what works, invest in an app or sleep toy with that type of sound.
 You need to make sure it’s a noise that you’re happy to listen to as well as you’ll be hearing hours of it too!

 Maximum volume can be incredibly loud on some white noise machines so use your common sense to make sure it's not too loud for her delicate ears.
 Experiment with the volume to fine-tune how well the white noise works.
 Don’t raise the sound level any louder than the noise of a shower in the next room, though, and position the device well away from your baby.

 2) Get the noise just right

 It can be tempting to turn white noise on in the hope it will make your baby sleepy but this won’t work and will actually just reduce its effectiveness.
 Once she shows signs of being relaxed and tired, then turn on the white noise.
-As soon as she wakes up, turn the white noise off so it doesn’t mask the normal everyday noises which teach her things she needs to learn while she’s alert.
+As soon as they wake up, turn the white noise off so it doesn’t mask the normal everyday noises which teaches them things they need to learn while alert.

 4) Think pink